Anilyadav1718/Anilyadav1718/README.md

 - 👋 Hi, I’m @Anilyadav
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m pursuing my B.Tech .
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact me at Linkedin  https://www.linkedin.com/in/panchitha-anil-507694241/

 <!---
 Anilyadav1718/Anilyadav1718 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.